garyb6/Project1/README.md

 Brief:

+Build an app to track someone's travel adventures.

 MVP:
 The app should allow the user to track countries and stadiums they want to visit and those they have visited.
 The user should be able to create and edit countries